nico-von/js-orderbook-canvas/README.md

 Because of this reason, this implementation of the order book visualisation involves intensive client-side calculations, as well as a lot of data to store, which are typically better suited for backend processing with a database.

-Developing a full-stack application has not been my plan for the final project.
-Such implementations may be for the future, if I decide to develop this into such.
+Developing a full-stack application has not been my plan for the final project as I wanted to challenge myself to try and optimise the client-side as much as I could during the limited time I had to submit the project.
+However, such implementations may still be open for the future, if I decide to develop this into such.
 Therefore, I utilised web workers to address these issues and alleviate the client's load.

 One other reason that I suspect to be contributing to lag is the size of the canvas, as well as the frequency of rendering and re-rendering it undergoes.